MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/msdt.md

 ---
 title: msdt
-description: Reference topic for the msdt command, which invokes a troubleshooting pack at the command line or as part of an automated script, and enables additional options without user input. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the msdt command, which invokes a troubleshooting pack at the command line or as part of an automated script, and enables additional options without user input. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article